The Evidence Is In. Here’s What We Found.

 -

 Men expected to stand alone.
 Instead they found themselves supported, questioned, and connected.
 What began as a personal act became a social one — conversations with partners, children, colleagues, and strangers that otherwise wouldn’t have happened.
 The result wasn’t just reflection.
 It was connection.
-And connection, as the data on men’s mental health makes painfully clear, is what’s been missing.

 Drop-off: Substantial gap between sign-up and completion.
 Non-completers cited time pressures, public-facing roles, and scheduling.